 Nappy rash is common and there are many reasons why it happens.
 From birth, a baby’s skin is delicate and sensitive which means external and stress factors like solid nappies, nappy materials, temperature changes, wetness and moisture.
 Exposure to these factors could cause skin irritation which leads to nappy rash.

-You can apply most nappy rash cream into the affected area as directed on their packaging.
+You can apply most nappy rash creams to the affected area as directed on their packaging.
 However, how often you should apply them depends on a lot of things like the condition of the rashes as well as what was recommended by your doctor.

 When buying nappies for your baby, make sure they are not tight-fitting.
 In fact, you should buy larger nappies with enough airflow that would allow your baby’s skin to breathe.